Code-Institute-Submissions/StateofChange/README.md

 The page is inspired by:
 - https://bauerfeind-kuttner.podigee.io/

-Inspiration fort he color palete:
+Inspiration for the color palete:
 - https://colorhunt.co/palettes/retro

 - Cover font: is licensed by: pixelsao.com